32 Email Cover Letter Samples | How to Write (with Examples)

 Dear (name of the hiring manager),

 Following your advertisement (mention where you saw the advertisement), I am writing to express my interest in the (position you are applying for) in your organization.
-I have attached my resume as requested on the application guidelines.
+I have attached my resume as requested in the application guidelines.

-I have vast experience in (mention a similar position), and I will use my capabilities to ensure that I fulfill the organizations’ goal.
+I have vast experience in (mention a similar position), and I will use my capabilities to ensure that I fulfill the organization’s goal.
 I am a fast learner, a participant in teamwork, a keen listener, and a problem solver, and I will ensure that I do my best to satisfy the customers’ needs.

 I am looking forward to your response and learning more from the organization to drive us towards its success.
 Thank you.